columbia/xray/findings.md

 realize that they could be disclosing private information to advertisers.

 3. <font color="blue"><b>XRay has surprisingly broad applicability:</b></font>
-Looking at the ad data, we realized that XRay's potential is even greater than providing transparency to end users.
-Using it, we found a pretty interesting form of advertising: <b>subprime advertising</b>.
-According to a recent <a href="http://dealbook.nytimes.com/2014/07/19/in-a-subprime-bubble-for-used-cars-unfit-borrowers-pay-sky-high-rates/?_php=true&_type=blogs&_r=0">NYT article</a>, our society is undergoing a new subprime loan bubble, this time for used cars.
-We were able to witness a projection of this trend in the ads we collected.
+According to a recent
+<a href="http://dealbook.nytimes.com/2014/07/19/in-a-subprime-bubble-for-used-cars-unfit-borrowers-pay-sky-high-rates/?_php=true&_type=blogs&_r=0">NYT article</a>, our society is
+undergoing a new subprime loan bubble, this time for used cars.
+Using XRay, we were able to witness a projection of this trend in the ads we collected.
 We saw a significant number of subprime ads for used cars that promised 100% acceptance without credit backing.
 Some of these ads correlated strongly with keywords such as *loan*, *borrow*, or *debt*.
 We also saw a car dealership ad that enticed users to take a Toyota test drive for a $50 gift card; that ad was strongly correlated with the *debt* keyword.
-While we cannot comment on what is causing these correlations -- the lenders themselves or some ad placement algorithms within Google -- however we believe that these examples showcase XRay's usefulness at revealing all kinds of trends within the ad market.
+While we cannot comment on what is causing these correlations -- the lenders themselves or some ad placement algorithms within Google -- however we believe that these examples showcase XRay's usefulness at revealing a wide variety of effects within the ad market.

 4. <font color="blue"><b>Targeting sometimes misses the point:</b></font>
 One might think that ad targeting is always precise.
 However, we found quite a